 The meet ended in Blazer victories at several weight classes, with AT’s namesake victory coming from Lluvia Sanchez.
-Sanchez, a junior, took down her opponent quickly and was able to pin her in just 12 seconds.
+Sanchez, a junior, took down her opponent quickly, pinning her in just 12 seconds.
 She attributed her accomplishment to hard work and steady knowledge in the moment.

 “When I was moving it wasn’t me, it was my body,” said Sanchez.
 “It knew what to do.
 When I stepped onto the mat, the whistle was blown and next thing I knew I had her on the mat.
 It felt really good to win and I was very happy that my hard work had paid off.”